Governance artifacts

 - The graph identifies active nodes and reconstruction tensions.

-- EAC qualifies which external authorities can actually constrain interpretation.
+- EAC qualifies which external authorities may actually constrain interpretation.

-- Governed negation then handles unresolved or non-editable conflicts.
+- Governed negation bounds unresolved conflicts or non-editable surfaces.

-- The Q-Layer retains the final decision to authorize, suspend, or refuse a response.
+- The Q-Layer keeps the final decision to authorize, suspend, or refuse a response.

 - a mapping of active nodes;